ryuichiueda/ueda_blog2_contents/posts/00754/main.md

 #!/bin/bash -xv

 #hoge is a dummy file
-echo aaa &gt; hoge
+echo aaa > hoge

 #I want to change the contents in the hoge file.
-echo bbb &gt; hoge.new
+echo bbb > hoge.new
 cp -p hoge hoge.org
 #this mv should be executed only when the previous commands got successful.
 mv hoge.new hoge